Zoro-ark/Mars-Terrain-Classifier/README.md

 A machine learning model to classify Mars Terrain Images from HiRiSE data.

 # Problem Statement
-Tge Dataset included sattelite images of mars terrian, which were to be classified into 8 classes.
+The Dataset included satellite images of mars terrian, which were to be classified into 8 classes.

 | Class | Label |
 | ------------- | ------------- |